sequelize/sequelize/SECURITY.md

 At Sequelize, we prioritize security issues and will try to fix them as soon as they are disclosed.

-If you discover a security vulnerability, please reach the project maintainers privately.
+If you discover a security vulnerability, please reach out to the project maintainers privately.
 You can find related information in [CONTACT.md](./CONTACT.md).

 After validating & discussing scope of security vulnerability, we will set a time-frame for patch distribution.
 This time-frame may vary depending upon the nature of vulnerability.

-Once effected versions are patched you may report security issue to any Node.js security vulnerability database.
+Once affected versions are patched you may report security issue to any Node.js security vulnerability database.
 A few which we have worked with in past are listed below.

 - [NPM](https://www.npmjs.com/advisories/report)
 - [Snyk.io](https://snyk.io/vulnerability-disclosure)